Photo of a person opening bottles of sparkling wine with a hammer and nail.

 Tolerating Mistakes and ML Risk

-Machine learning should only used in applications that can tolerate mistakes.
+Machine learning should only be used in applications that can tolerate mistakes.
 In essence, machine-learned models are unreliable functions that often work but sometimes make mistakes.
 It can even be hard to define what it would mean for them to be correct in the first place, as we will discuss in depth in chapter Model Quality.

 In some settings, mistakes are simply acceptable.
 For example, music recommendations are not critical, and subscribers can likely tolerate (some) poor recommendations and benefit from recommendations even if not all are equally good.
 However, also seemingly harmless predictions can cause harm, for example music recommendation systematically discriminating against Hispanic subscribers or LGBTQ+ artists.